tuongphantrue/vn-stock-price-emailer/README.md

 [currency-rate-emailer](https://github.com/tuongphantrue/currency-rate-emailer),
 [gold-price-emailer](https://github.com/tuongphantrue/gold-price-emailer), and
 [tech-price-mailer](https://github.com/tuongphantrue/tech-price-mailer): runs
-on GitHub Actions on a schedule, no server to keep on, pulls from several independent free sources and degrades gracefully if one is down.
+on GitHub Actions on a schedule, no server to keep on, pulls from a couple of independent free sources and degrades gracefully if one is down.

 ## What it does

-- Fetches closing prices for a 56-ticker watchlist across all three Vietnamese exchanges (HOSE, HNX, UPCOM) from a cascade of sources - **Yahoo Finance -> TradingView -> CafeF -> VNDirect** - first source to answer for a given ticker wins; a block on one doesn't take out the rest
+- Fetches closing prices for a 56-ticker watchlist across all three Vietnamese exchanges (HOSE, HNX, UPCOM) from two independent sources - **Yahoo Finance -> TradingView** - first source to answer for a given ticker wins; a block on one doesn't take out the other
-- Also queries **SSI** (Vietnam's largest brokerage) independently and unconditionally every run, shown as its own dedicated section for cross-checking against the cascade above, rather than folded into it
 - Pulls VN-Index / HNX-Index / UPCOM-Index levels
 - Groups the price table by exchange (HOSE / HNX / UPCOM), each with its own section